 What can I say?
 I love alliteration.
 But investors in the drugmaker are probably in no mood for a cute, clever turn of phrase.
 SGP is absolutely getting hammered this morning after coming in with third quarter earnings below expectations.

 I watched the latest vote results from rank and file United Auto Workers at Chrysler and thought to myself, "what do these people want?"
 Through the weekend an estimated 11,000 UAW have rejected the tentative contract the union agreed to with Chrysler.
 Some 6,000 have voted in favor of it.

 CtW Investment Group, a pension fund advisory group affiliated with seven labor unions, said it sent a letter to the board of Countrywide Financial, urging it to ask for the resignation of Chief Executive Angelo Mozilo, The Wall Street Journal said.

 An ebbing tide may take all ships lower, but that doesn't mean the housing crisis is going to make people stop buying mattresses.

-“Power Lunch” is in booming North Carolina to focus on housing, financial firms, energy -- and burning rubber at the racetrack.
+“Power Lunch” is in Philadelphia.
 Here's what some of the guests on the program are saying.